-These Pie Crust Jam Turnovers are an easy-to-make dessert when you have a sweet tooth.
-The pie crust dough is rolled out, cut into small round shapes, and filled with your favorite jam.
-Delicious and easy to make!
+These Mini turnover Cookies With Jam are an easy-to-make dessert when you have a sweet tooth.
+The dough is rolled out, cut into small round shapes, filled with your favorite jam, and sealed with a fork.
+Simple ingredients, delicious and easy-to-make little cookies, perfect for any occasion!

 Jump to: